Affiliate links on Android Authority may earn us a commission. Learn more.

 Now, to be clear, these companies still operate under the umbrella of Xiaomi, sharing things such as R&D, manufacturing, etc. Xiaomi itself, though, allows the brands to conduct day-to-day operations on their own, which helps them create their own identities.

 Redmi started as a line of low-cost smartphone offerings from Xiaomi.
-In general, Redmi phones existed as the cheapest way to get a phone from the company, giving a nice option for buyers who couldn’t afford a Mi or Mi Note device.
+In general, Redmi phones existed as the cheapest way to get a phone from the company, giving a nice option for buyers who couldn’t afford a flagship numbered phone or even a Mi Note device.

 In 2019, Xiaomi made Redmi its own brand.
 This allows Redmi to do its own thing and (sort of) cleans up Xiaomi’s smartphone portfolio to make it a little less confusing.

 Recently, Redmi has started making phones with flagship specs.
-The Redmi K30 Pro, for example, features the Snapdragon 865 processor, the same chipset in the Mi 10 and Mi 10 Pro.
+The Redmi K50 Pro, for example, features the Dimensity 9000 processor, the premium flagship silicon from MediaTek for 2022.

 Redmi’s bread-and-butter, though, are low-cost phones that exist in either the budget or lower-mid-range sectors.
-The recent Redmi Note 9 Pro, for example, starts at just Rs.
-12,999 (~$177) for the base variant.
+The recent Redmi Note 12 series hits under the $400 mark, for example.

-For some reason, that one phone was all we had for the Poco line for quite a while.
-Eventually, the Poco branding split off from Xiaomi and issued a follow-up to the Poco F1, the Poco F2 Pro.
-There have been a few other mid-range Poco phones as well, such as the Poco X3 pictured above.
+For some reason, that one phone was all we had for the POCO line for quite a while.
+Eventually, the POCO branding split off from Xiaomi and issued a follow-up to the POCO F1, the POCO F2 Pro.
+There have been a few other mid-range POCO phones as well, such as the POCO X3 and the POCO F4, pictured above.

-It’s not quite clear yet how Poco is going to differentiate itself from Redmi and Xiaomi.
-For example, the Poco F2 Pro is simply a re-branded Redmi K30 Pro.
-Time will tell how Poco will hone its identity, but for now, it’s settled on making good phones at good prices and leaving it at that.
+It’s not quite clear yet how POCO is going to differentiate itself from Redmi and Xiaomi.
+For example, the POCO F2 Pro, POCO X2, POCO M2 Pro, and POCO F3 were all reformatted Redmi phones.
+Time will tell how POCO will hone its identity, but for now, it’s settled on making good phones at good prices and leaving it at that.

-The most recent Black Shark phones are the Black Shark 3 and Black Shark 3 Pro.
-Both phones feature the Snapdragon 865, a display with a high refresh rate, good specs, and a unique design that centers on gaming.
+The most recent Black Shark phones are in the Black Shark 5 series.
+These phones feature either the Snapdragon 8 Gen 1 or Snapdragon 870, a display with a high refresh rate, good specs, and a unique design that centers on gaming.
 For example, the phone has built-in shoulder triggers that should help gamers get a leg-up on their competitors.

 Competitors you might want to consider